GoodnessJames/BugWise/README.md

 Bugwise transforms the debugging experience by harnessing the power of voice.
 It's not just a tool; it's a paradigm shift in how developers approach debugging.
 Developers can post a voice recording of their bug fixes alongside the bug title and provide some text annotation for context.
 BugWise empowers developers, from beginners to seasoned professionals, to document their debugging journey through the rich medium of audio.
 Now, say goodbye to text-based bug trackers and embrace a more efficient, flexible, and connected bug-fixing experience.

+BugWise offers a user-friendly interface where developers can seamlessly upload voice recordings, annotate bug reports, and collaborate with team members.

 ![Screenshot (53)](https://github.com/GoodnessJames/BugWise/assets/128673364/b6299b70-24a0-40bd-983f-08aef419c09b)

 ## The Context